 Avoid poisons and gases.
 These can harm your plants, fruits and vegetables, pets, and children.

 Finally, you might want to go “old school” and get a cat.
-They’re quite effective at scaring off a wide variety of animals.
+They’re quite capable of scaring off a wide variety of animals.

 Caution: Do check your local laws and regulations before you set out traps of any kind!